 1. Next-generation firewall with IPS / DPI enabled

 A next-generation firewall (NGFW) is the minimum perimeter for any Dubai office network.
 Suitable options: FortiGate 60F to 200F series, Cisco Meraki MX67 to MX105, Palo Alto PA-440 to PA-820, SonicWall TZ or NSa series, Sophos XGS.
 Make sure IPS (intrusion prevention), DPI (deep packet inspection), application control and SSL/TLS inspection are all enabled - not just installed.
-Standard NGFW pricing in Dubai AED 3,500 to AED 35,000 hardware plus AED 1,200 to AED 8,000 annual licence.
+Standard NGFW pricing in Dubai Request a quote hardware plus Request a quote annual licence.

 2. VLAN segmentation between staff, guests, IoT and servers